grwt/cynthia-ugwu-website-clone/README.md

 # cynthia-ugwu-website-clone
-here i uploaded the clone of cynthia ugwu website landing page which i tried to clone. you can see original website here https://www.cynthiaugwu.com/
+So i tried to clone cynthia ugwu websites landing page using CSS,HTML and Javascript. you can see original website here https://www.cynthiaugwu.com/